craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Connect to **LON-DC1**.
 Sign on as **ADATUM\Administrator**.

 1. Open Internet Explorer.
-Browse to the **Microsoft 365 admin center** portal (admin.microsoft.com) and sign in using the supplied tenant administrator.
+Browse to the **Microsoft 365 admin center** (admin.microsoft.com) and sign in using the supplied tenant administrator.

 1. If asked to save the password or to stay signed in, choose **Yes**.